QSMxT/QSMxT/docs/index.md

 Please cite our paper:

 {: .highlight }
-Stewart AW, Robinson SD, O’Brien K, Jin J, Widhalm G, Hangel G, Walls A, Goodwin J, Eckstein K, Tourell M, Morgan C. "QSMxT: Robust masking and artifact reduction for quantitative susceptibility mapping". *Magnetic resonance in medicine* 87.3 (2022): 1289-1300. https://doi.org/10.1002/mrm.29048
+Stewart AW, Robinson SD, O’Brien K, Jin J, Widhalm G, Hangel G, Walls A, Goodwin J, Eckstein K, Tourell M, Morgan C, Narayanan A, Barth M, Bollmann S. "QSMxT: Robust masking and artifact reduction for quantitative susceptibility mapping". *Magnetic resonance in medicine* 87.3 (2022): 1289-1300. https://doi.org/10.1002/mrm.29048

-In addition, since each processing step automated by QSMxT uses a range of underlying technologies and software, we provide a `references.txt` file in the output directory which lists citations for the methods used.
-These citations adapt depending on your input data and parameters so they reflect the methods that were actually used.
-For a full list of references, see [algorithms](/QSMxT/algorithms).
+In addition, since each processing step automated by QSMxT uses a range of underlying technologies and software, we provide a `references.txt` file in the output directory that lists citations for the methods used.
+These citations adapt depending on your input data and parameters to reflect the methods used.
+For a complete list of references, see [algorithms](/QSMxT/algorithms).

 <script>
 $(document).ready(function(){